|My guy, looking fit, slim, and happy after taking good care of his health.|

-We’ve been contemplating how we’ll upload posts and photos once we begin the Antarctica cruise in 11 days.
-We read numerous accounts online as to the difficulty of receiving and sending an email let alone publishing a post laden with photos and text.
+We’ve been contemplating how to upload posts and photos once we begin the Antarctica cruise in 11 days.
+We read numerous accounts online about the difficulty of receiving and sending an email, let alone publishing a post laden with photos and text.

-Previously, I used the app Live Writer which allows the blogger to write the post with photos while offline and uploading when there’s a signal, even if for a short period.
+Previously, I used the app Live Writer, which allows the blogger to write the post with photos while offline and upload when there’s a signal, even if for a short period.

 To get this issue resolved would require an enormous amount of technical work and cost if I pursued a resolution.
 It’s not as if you can “call” google and get technical service for issues like this.

-There are thousands of forums entries that address this issue and it sounds as if my problem has been experienced by others with many suggested solutions I’ve tried, to no avail.
+Thousands of forums entries address this issue, and it sounds as if my problem has been experienced by others with many suggested solutions I’ve tried, to no avail.
 It’s a hopeless cause.

 |Tom was served an egg salad along with his monstrous steak.|

-So, I asked myself how could I prepare posts offline to later be uploaded when we get a signal on the ship?
-Apparently, when there is a signal its comparable to that of a dial-up connection of 25 years ago.
+So, I asked myself how to prepare posts offline to be later uploaded when we get a signal on the ship?
+When there is a signal, it’s comparable to that of a dial-up connection of 25 years ago.

 It’s not the problem of the ship’s satellite.
 It’s Mother Nature’s fault for her majestic mountains and glaciers in the very remote location.
 Who’s to argue with Her?
 Not us.

-When writing a post, one cannot use a typical word processing document such as Word, in its original format.
-Not only will it not upload properly but the formatted elements of Word and other such apps speak a different “language” than that of the Internet.
+When writing a post, one cannot use a standard word processing document such as Word in its original format.
+Not only will it not upload properly, but the formatted elements of Word and other apps speak a different “language” than that of the Internet.
 Many outrageous errors and formatting issues would be uploaded.

 Day 2 Antarctica